July 1, 2022

 Mindful eating brings a 3-dimensional, meditative awareness to the preparation, serving and eating of your food.
 Looking deeply into the history of your food, you can see the sunshine, rain, topsoil, farmers, truckers, grocers and all those involved in bringing this food to your plate.
-Though religions honor this connection through mealtime prayers and thanksgiving, one does not have to be religious to appreciate this universal interdependence underlying our food supply.
+Though religions honor this connection through mealtime prayers and thanksgiving, one does not have to be religious to appreciate this universal interdependence between our food supply and our life.

 Approaching a mindful meal as a mini-meditation retreat, you may begin to cultivate relaxation, joy, happiness and compassion simply from eating mindfully and meditatively.

 Tips for mindful eating

 -Mindful eating does not require meditative experience or a lot of time.
 “When eating, just eat”.
 Simply pay attention to eating and drinking.
 Begin with one meal a day for one bite, one minute, 5 minutes or the entire meal.
 Eventually it may become a habit at all meals.

 -You can practice mindful, meditative eating alone, with others, at home or eating out.

 -Begin by paying attention to your hunger and satiety levels.
 Eat only when you are hungry, not simply because it is ‘time’ to eat.